Why Roof Coatings Are a Good Alternative to Roof Replacement

 - They can take significantly longer to install than silicone.

-- They usually don’t perform well in ponding water, which is why we use Astec coatings.
-Astec coatings actually provide a warranty against ponding water when applied at a sufficient thickness.
+- They usually don’t perform well in ponding water.
+Astec coatings do however provide a warranty against ponding water when applied at a sufficient thickness.

-Silicone coatings have a reputation as the “Cadillac” of roof coating systems.
+Silicone coatings are the “Cadillac” of roof coating systems.

 These coatings are stable, flexible, and can come with a twenty-year warranty.
 Silicone coating has numerous strengthens including: